lezetho/adb/README.md

 pm2 start index.js --name "auto-database-backup"
 ```

-This will trigger an immediate backup and then schedule further backups according to the specified interval.
-PM2 will ensure the script continues running and restarts it if necessary.
+On start of the code, it will backup immidiently.
+Please check your backup location to make sure that the backups are working.
+Please also check your Discord server to see if the Discord Webhook worked if enabled.

 ## License

-This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+This project is licensed under the MIT.
 See the [LICENSE](LICENSE) file for details.

 ## Contributing